-No matter what stage of the journey you are on, having your personalised sober toolbox helps you build a strong self-care framework you can draw on at any time or place you may be on your journey.
-It's your personal investment in learning new ways to check in with yourself, manage difficult emotions, tolerate distress and self-soothe without the use of alcohol.
+No matter what stage of the journey you are on, having your personalised healthy sober living toolkit helps you build a strong self-care framework you can draw on at any time or place you are at on your journey.
+It's your personal investment in learning new ways to check-in with yourself, to manage difficult emotions, tolerate distress and self-soothe without the use of alcohol.
 If you are in sobriety, this toolkit can help you master the skills for managing challenges and living your life with clarity and purpose.